MayaHayat/NetworkingFinalProject/README.md

 ## Use our code

 In order to use the code, clone the repository, or download it to your own computer. open the ipynb file using jupyter notebook.
-Paste the csv saved recordings into the file's directory, and run the code.
+Paste the csv saved recordings into the file's directory, change the path inside the code to your updated csv file names, and run the code.

 ## Navigate through our project
 src directory: graphing code